Premier Padel London 2026: Everything You Need to Know

 Frequently asked questions

-Is Premier Padel the same as World Padel Tour?
-No. The World Padel Tour (WPT) was the original professional circuit.
+No, but they're now combined.
+The World Padel Tour (WPT) was the original professional circuit.
 In 2022–2023, Premier Padel launched as a rival FIP-backed circuit.
-The two circuits merged in 2024, with the combined tour operating under the Premier Padel brand.
-All world-ranked players now compete on Premier Padel.
+The two merged in 2024, and the combined tour now operates under the Premier Padel brand.
+All world-ranked players compete on Premier Padel.

-Can I meet the players?
-Players sign autographs at the venue during qualifying rounds, before and after their matches.
-The smaller scale of padel (relative to ATP tennis) means access is genuinely possible for fans — particularly during morning sessions.
+Yes — more easily than at most ATP tennis events.
+Players sign autographs at the venue during qualifying rounds, before and after matches.
+The smaller scale of padel relative to tennis means access is genuinely possible for fans, particularly during morning sessions and early-round matches before the finals weekend crowds arrive.

-How does London compare to other Premier Padel events?
-The O2 creates one of the best atmospheres on the tour.
-The Madrid and Barcelona majors are bigger in terms of prize money and crowd size, but London is consistently rated highly for the spectator experience by visiting fans.
+The O2 creates one of the best indoor atmospheres on the tour — close-quarter seating, full crowd noise, and the distinctive arena setting.
+The Madrid and Barcelona majors are bigger in prize money and crowd size, but London is consistently rated highly for the spectator experience by visiting fans and players.

 The bottom line